robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 presented here.
 If not, you are interested in something else and ought to be focusing on that goal directly instead.

+## Further Reading

+Robin Hanson explores some similar themes in [Do Helping Professions Help More?](http://www.overcomingbias.com/2006/12/do_helping_prof.html)